- Briefing Room

 Washington, DC 20590

-The Federal Highway Administration's (FHWA) Emergency Relief, or ER, program can help State and local agencies fund repairs to Federal-aid eligible roads, bridges, and other infrastructure after a disaster such as the bridge collapse on I-85 in Atlanta, GA.
+The Federal Highway Administration's (FHWA) Emergency Relief, or ER, program can help State and local agencies fund repairs to Federal-aid eligible roads, bridges, and other infrastructure after a natural disaster such as hurricanes.

 The decision to seek financial assistance for a disaster event under the FHWA's ER program rests with GDOT.
 Local agencies with damage to Federal-aid highways should make their application for ER reimbursement through GDOT.
 It is GDOT's responsibility to seek ER funding for the repair of Federal-aid highways, regardless of which jurisdiction.

 Damage Assessments: GDOT in cooperation with FHWA Georgia Division engineers, undertakes damage surveys and/or detailed site inspections.
 This may include local authorities where appropriate.
-Typically, this involves on-the-ground visits of the damage sites to verify the extent of damage and to determine the cost of repairs eligible for ER funding
+Typically, this involves on-the-ground visits of the damage sites to verify the extent of damage and to determine the cost of repairs eligible for ER funding.
+Specific sites not visited by FHWA are subject to review and approval of all required documentation.

 Implementation of Projects: ER construction contracts are advanced generally in similar fashion as regular Federal-aid highway projects.
 GDOT generally takes the lead in seeing that projects are advanced in accordance with appropriate Federal and State requirements.
 The total amount of ER funding provided is based on the Federal share of actual costs incurred by GDOT and local highway authorities to complete eligible repair activities.